KARNATISAITHARUN/documentation/using-inspect-protect/inspect/analyzing-applications.md

-# Analyzing Applications in CI
+# Analyzing Applications using ShiftLeft Inspect

-Use the `sl analyze` command to submit applications to ShiftLeft for code analysis and security profiling.
+Use the `sl analyze` command to submit applications to ShiftLeft Inspect for code analysis and security profiling.

+If you are using ShiftLeft Inspect with [ShiftLeft Protect](../../introduction/products.md), you can analyze your code before running your application, for example to integrate with a build / Continuous Integration (CI) environment.
+To do so, you must integrate the  shiftleft.json file into your runtime environment and make it available to the ShiftLeft Protect Microagent.
+This allows the Microagent to be associated with your application.

 ## Analysis Workflow

 - Review [code analysis requirements](../../introduction/requirements.md).
-- [Install ShiftLeft CLI](../using-cli/using-cli.md) on the host where you will submit applications for analysis.
+- [Install ShiftLeft CLI](../using-cli/install-cli.md) on the host where you will submit applications for analysis.
 - Successfully build the application using a supported build tool (maven, gradle, sbt) **before** you submit the app for analysis.
 - Submit the application for analysis using one of the supported analysis commands (see below).
 - For each code commit, rebuild the application and resubmit it for analysis by integrating the CLI with an CI/CD build system to automate analysis: [Jenkins](../integrating-with-shiftleft/integrating-jenkins-builds/integrating-jenkins-builds.md), [GoCD](../integrating-with-shiftleft/integrating-gocd-builds.md), [Bamboo](../integrating-with-shiftleft/integrating-bamboo-builds.md), [TeamCity](../integrating-with-shiftleft/integrating-teamcity-builds.md), [Travis](../integrating-with-shiftleft/integrating-travis-builds.md), CircleCI.